chrokh/toow-old/_sources/chapters/objects.md

 We'll talk about instance methods in a separate chapter but in short, they are just regular methods that are executed within the context of the state of an object.
 Meaning that instance methods have access to and can mutate the state of the object it is invoked upon.

-Optimistically, message passing is a philosophy.
-Object oriented advocates tend to favor this view and argue that if we truly understood message passing, we would write our programs differently.

-Alan Kay, a pioneer and vocal advocate of object oriented program has given for example argued that message passing is a more important idea than objects.
+Alan Kay, a pioneer and vocal advocate of object oriented program has argued that message passing is a more important idea than objects.

 ```{epigraph}
 I'm sorry that I long ago coined the term "objects" for this topic because it gets many people to focus on the lesser idea.
 The big idea is "messaging".